 If your website is built on WordPress, then take a look at some of the best opt in pop up plugins.

-Email marketing is the most fundamental tactic businesses use to follow up with leads that have expressed interest in your company by signing up for a mailing list.
+Email marketing is the most fundamental digital marketing tactics healthcare providers use to follow up with leads that have expressed interest in your practice by signing up for a mailing list.

 Luckily, there are a ton of great automation tools out there to save you time on this task, such as:

 Choose the one that has the best pricing and features for you, and you'll find that you are saving time because of features such as triggered email and campaign analytics.

 If you haven’t already, get started with an email marketing service.
 Choose the one that offers a free trial and has the best pricing and features for you, and you'll find that you are saving time because of features such as triggered email and campaign analytics.

 Read more about the components of a successful email marketing campaign: An In-Depth Look at Email Marketing for Dentists.